 A fee may be charged for transport and collection costs.
 Call us on 04 570 6666 for bees on Council property.

 Bumble bees are larger than honey bees and have round hairy yellow and black bodies.
 They are good pollinators so leave them alone if possible.
-Though capable of stinging and biting they rarely do.
+They are capable of stinging and biting, but they rarely do.

 Their small colonies naturally die off over winter.
 Also, a handful of solitary bees gathered in one area may not actually be a colony but are just choosing to use the same woodpile or similar dry cavity as a home.

-If destruction of a colony is the only option you can buy a wasp/bee powder at hardware stores to eradicate them.
+If destroying a colony is the only option, you can buy wasp/bee powder from hardware stores to eradicate them.